Babatunde13/iu-portfolio-server/README.md

-# SmartPass API
+# StrongPass API

-SmartPass is an application that let you securely store your passwords and manage them with ease.
+StrongPass is an application that let you securely store your passwords and manage them with ease.
 This is the API of the application.

 Steps to run this project locally: